Generic catastrophic poverty when selfish investors exploit a degradable common resource: Reference model for the tragedy of the commons

 The Nash equilibrium depends via (\ref{TOC_x_tot_optimal}) on $\bar{c}$ and $N$, which are both reduced when an agent with negative payoffs drops out of the market.
 This will lead to a reduced profitability limit $c_{\rm max}=\exp(-x_{\rm tot})$, with the consequence that additional agents may become unprofitable.
 This iterated process is denoted `decimation'.

-For the initial decimation process one starts with given distribution for the per-unit costs $c_i$.
-One then calculates $\bar{c}$ and $x_{\rm tot}$, the later from (\ref{TOC_x_tot_optimal}).
+For the initial decimation process one starts with a given distribution for the per-unit costs $c_i$.
+One then calculates $\bar{c}$ and $x_{\rm tot}$, the latter from (\ref{TOC_x_tot_optimal}).
 Next $c_{\rm max}$ is determined and agents with $c_i>c_{\rm max}$ eliminated.
 One starts over again with renormalized quantities:

 This procedure is iterated until convergence.
 From now on only the population surviving the initial decimation process is considered, with $N$ and $\bar{c}$ corresponding respectively to the number and to the average per-unit costs of the surviving agents.